Concrete slab piers can extend deep below the floor to reach competent supporting soils and permanently stabilize the floor.

 IF you have a problem like this in your home, you could have a sinking or settling concrete floor slab.
 This problem can lead to cracks in floors and walls, uneven surfaces, and a weakened foundation.

 Luckily, the foundation repair experts at Adirondack Basement Systems can help you solve this problem permanently!
-We provide a complete foundation repair solutions in Schenectady, Colonie, Troy and nearby areas in New York.
+We provide a complete foundation repair solutions in Albany, Schenectady, Troy and nearby areas in New York.
 Call us today to get a free estimate.

 When a floor slab settles, the damage can manifest itself in many ways.
 Along with cracks in the concrete, the floors can separate from the walls as they sink downwards.
 Alternatively, the interior wall may be pulled down with the floor, instead separating from the ceiling.
 Walls can also pull away from other walls, and interior wall cracks can form -- commonly off the corners of interior doors.